nell-byler/dice_detection/README.md

-# Real-time dice detection and classification [WIP]
+# Real-time dice detection and classification
 **Project Goal**: Detect and classify six-sided dice from images, mobile devices, and video.

 I play a lot of Warhammer 40k, a dice-based tabletop board game, and enjoy watching live-streamed tournament games on Twitch.
 A decent streaming setup for 40k usually includes two top-down cameras: one for viewing the entire table, and one aimed at a dice tray.
 Many aspects of the game are determined by dice rolls, and each player will roll many dice at a time in the shared dice tray.
 The use of a dice camera significantly improves the viewing experience (*"Exciting!
 Player 1 rolled a 12-inch charge!"*), but screen real estate is expensive and the dice camera is often relegated to a small section of the overall view, which can make it difficult to see the results of any given roll.